satishdotpatel/satishdotpatel.github.io/_posts/2021-05-25-openstack-ansible-ovn-clustering.markdown

 OVN north/south use ovsdb-server for a database.
 To cluster ovsdb-server it use a Raft Consensus Algorithm to create 3 node or 5 node cluster. more information: https://raft.github.io/.
 In Raft cluster nodes has 3 following states.

-* Follower   - This is first state when node start, start timer
+* Follower   - This is first state when node start.
-* Candidate  - After timeout it declare itself candidate for votes
+* Candidate  - If no leader then start election.
-* Leader     - If get enough vote then it become leader and all other nodes followers
+* Leader     - If get enough vote then it become leader and all other nodes followers.

 ![<img>](/assets/images/2021-05-25-openstack-ansible-ovn-clustering/raft-cluster.png){: width="500" }